lethain/staff-eng/src/markdown/guides/learning-materials.md

 ### Your Network

 Almost unanimously Staff-plus engineers’ most valuable learning resource weren’t a book, blog, talk or paper, but instead their network of peers and mentors.
-If you only have one hour to develop yourself as an engineer, your best bet would be [meeting people](https://lethain.com/meeting-people/) in similar roles.
+If you only have one hour to develop yourself as an engineer, your best bet would be [building a network of people in similar roles](/guides/network-of-peers).

 If you're looking for a Slack community, `#staff-principal-engineering` in the [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/)